Tax relief on dining out expenses a flop

 In addition, taxpayers can amend their tax return at any time up to four years after the relevant date.

-Taxpayers who spent the maximum allowed (€625 per person/€1,250 per couple) and kept their itemised receipts will now be able to claim €125/€250 in their income tax forms they may be filing this month, thus reducing any outstanding liabilities they may have, or
+Taxpayers who spent the maximum allowed (€625 per person/€1,250 per couple) and kept their itemised receipts will now be able to claim €125/€250 in their income tax forms they may be filing this month.

 Extension?